 Related sample: Scheduler: Local Data

-Scheduler is extremely flexible when it comes to customizations: you can change almost anything in it.
+Scheduler is flexible: you can change almost anything in it.
 However, keep in mind the following:

-Code for Edge Сhromium must be with different syntax.
+Code for Edge Chromium must use a different syntax.